Sean Rash

 Sean Rash (born August 22, 1982) is an American professional ten-pin bowler who has been one of the top players on the Professional Bowlers Association (PBA) Tour.
 He currently owns 18 PBA Tour titles, including two major championships, and was the 2011–12 PBA Player of the Year.
 Rash has rolled two of his 30 career PBA perfect 300 games on television, making him the first player in history with multiple perfect games in the TV finals of a PBA Tour event.
 Canadian François Lavoie, American Chris Via, and Australian Jason Belmonte have since joined Rash in this exclusive club.
 Rash has also been on the losing end of four televised 300 games, more than any other player.
 He owns ten PBA Regional Tour titles.

 In January 2024, Rash was elected to the USBC Hall of Fame (Superior Performance category).
 He was officially inducted on April 24, 2024.
 On January 31, 2025, Rash was voted into the PBA Hall of Fame, and was notified via a surprise announcement from PBA Commissioner Tom Clark at a pro-am event for the PBA Owens Illinois Classic.
 He was officially inducted with the 2025 class at a ceremony during the PBA Tournament of Champions in April, 2025.
+In December 2025, Rash was voted into the Alaska Sports Hall of Fame as a 2026 inductee.

 In January 2020, Rash became a member of the 900 Global pro staff, after being previously sponsored by Brunswick for 17 years.
-In the summer of 2025, Rash signed with MOTIV Bowling.
-He is also sponsored by JoPo Grips.
+Rash was briefly sponsored by MOTIV Bowling in the summer of 2025, but signed with SWAG Bowling in 2026.
+In August 2026, SWAG and Rash announced the Virtue, Rash's first-ever signature bowling ball.
+He is also sponsored by JoPo Grips, Dexter shoes and BowlersMart.com.